Call Us

 'Damp January?'
 Why it doesn’t make sense

-Date: 3rd January 2023
+Date: 3 January 2023

-The benefits of giving up alcohol for a month are huge, says Priory expert, as he urges people to abstain for a month rather than just moderate their drinking
+The benefits of giving up alcohol for a month are huge, says Priory expert, as he urges people to abstain for a month rather than just moderate their drinking.

 'Damp January' risks making people “massively complacent” about their drinking habits at a time when deaths from alcohol are at all-time high, a Priory expert warns.

-Although more adults (some nine million) say they are participating in Dry January in 2023, many will not fully abstain from alcohol.
+Although more adults (some 9 million) say they are participating in Dry January in 2023, many will not fully abstain from alcohol.
 One survey suggests many give up by the second week, and 3 in 10 would rather give up alcohol for a shorter period.
 Some say 'Damp January' is an opportunity to drink less, such as two or three drinks a week.

 However, Dr Campbell said people should be encouraged to abstain for a full month to understand the impact of their drinking habits on their mental and physical health – and experience the significant benefits of voluntary sobriety.